Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/lifecycle/README.md

 }
 ```

-2. Start Lifecycle data collection by calling `lifecycleStart:` from within the callback of the `ACPCore::start:` method in your app's `application:didFinishLaunchingWithOptions:` delegate method.
+2. Start Lifecycle data collection by calling `lifecycleStart:` from the callback of the `ACPCore::start:` method in your app's `application:didFinishLaunchingWithOptions:` delegate method.

 {% hint style="warning" %}
 If your iOS application supports background capabilities, your `application:didFinishLaunchingWithOptions:` method might be called when iOS launches your app in the background.
 If you do not want background launches to count towards your lifecycle metrics, `lifecycleStart:` should only be called when the application state is not equal to `UIApplicationStateBackground`.